-For a typical anti-friction bearing configuration, see Figure 7-1.
+For the typical anti-friction bearing configuration, refer to Figure 7-1, 7-2 & 7-3.

 Replacement bearings may be of a different manufacturer but must be equal to the originals used in the motor.
 When ordering bearings specify the following: